ozzzzz/CV/README.md

 ## Experience

-My experience has standart CV order (last experience at the top).
+My experience has standard CV order (last experience at the top).
 Read from bottom to top to see it in chronological order.

 ### Senior software developer